 A fundamental lack of interest in nutritional issues can be observed among the youngest voters surveyed.
-These are the findings of the representative Monitor Ernährung und Bewegung 2022 by gfs.bern.
+These are the findings of gfs.bern's representative Monitor Ernährung und Bewegung 2022.

 The older the generation, the greater the need for security

 78 percent of voters want Switzerland to be independent of food imports.
 70 percent are prepared to bear additional costs for products manufactured in Switzerland.
 What is missing is a consensus across generations.
 The older the generation, the greater the need for security, the lower the price sensitivity and the greater the awareness of the connection between sustainability and nutrition.
 Older generations also have a clear idea of how they want to address increasing uncertainties.
 Generation Z (born 1995 - 2009) lacks a clear strategy here.
 They find emergency food supplies unnecessary, and they no longer want to pay for locally produced goods.
 At the same time, however, they want to be independent of foreign countries.

 War and pandemic give new meaning to the topic of emergency stockpiles.
 Around half of Swiss voters state that they have an emergency stockpile.
 However, it is mainly the older generations who are prepared for emergencies.
 Among those who have only recently stocked up, the Corona pandemic was the bigger driver than the war in Ukraine.
 When it comes to food security, the majority of the population wants an independent Switzerland and tends to be willing to pay certain additional costs for this.